SonyaMoisset/MOOC-AGILE-Software-Product-Management-Specialization/README.md

 - Finished Week 2 | Specialization Preview in Course 1 | Introduction to Software Product Management

 ### 21/12/2015
-- Finished Week 1 | Introduction to Processes in Course 1 | Software Processes and Agile Practices
+- Finished Week 1 | Introduction to Processes in Course 2 | Software Processes and Agile Practices

+### 06/01/2015
+- Finished Week 2 | Process Models in Course 2 | Software Processes and Agile Practices